Nishantkhanal/Nishantkhanal/README.md

 - 👋 Hi, I’m @Nishantkhanal
 - 👀 I’m interested in FrontEnd Developer And Also PHP
-- 🌱 I’m currently learning PHP/Frontend
+- 🌱 I’m currently learning PHP.
 - 📫 How to reach me khanalnishant32@gmail.com

 <!---